Toward Mixed Analog-Digital Quantum Signal Processing: Quantum AD/DA Conversion and the Fourier Transform: Introduction

-As an application of this paradigm, we use our quantum AD/DA conversion protocols to implement the quantum Fourier transform of a state on qubits by using the natural dynamics (free-evolution) of an oscillator.
+As an application of this paradigm, we use quantum AD/DA conversion protocols to implement the quantum Fourier transform of a state on qubits by using the natural dynamics (free-evolution) of an oscillator.
 This is realized in three steps: 1) transferring the initial state on qubits to an oscillator; 2) performing free-evolution of the oscillator; 3) and transferring the oscillator state back to qubits.
 Importantly, our construction is fully coherent and does not require post-selection, in contrast to an alternative construction put forth in Ref.~\cite{chen2019quantum}.
 From a signal processing perspective due to the Nyquist criteria, the required CV oscillator phase space area (analog signals) must be proportional to the Hilbert space dimension of the DV system (number of data points for digital signals) to avoid significant loss of information for general quantum states.
 This renders the runtime of our protocol (or physical resources required) necessarily linear in the dimension of the DV Hilbert space (i.e. exponential in the number of qubits), despite the fact that the gate count can still scale polynomially.
+We emphasize that our work is entirely different from existing work on performing the quantum Fourier transform in the so-called digital-analog quantum computation model which combines digital quantum computation with analog quantum simulators \cite{PhysRevResearch.2.013012}.

 The rest of the paper is organized as follows.
 We first review basics of signal processing and hybrid DV-CV quantum systems in Sec.~\ref{sec:qft-osc-review}, and subsequently present mixed analog-digital QSP in Sec.~\ref{sec:hybrid-qsp}, including hybrid single-variable QSP and non-Abelian hybrid QSP.
 Then in Sec.~\ref{sec:state-transfer-sampling}, we present two protocols for quantum AD/DA conversion.
 Armed with hybrid QSP and quantum AD/DA conversion, in Sec.~\ref{sec:qft} we show how to realize the Fourier transform of a DV quantum state by the free evolution of a CV system.
 Finally, in Sec.~\ref{sec:conclusion-outlook} we conclude and discuss the outlook of this work.